Fit for Fashion

 Fit for Fashion was a reality TV show on STAR World hosted by Louise Roe, with fashion photographer Todd Anthony Tyler.
 The show featured fitness trainers Christine Bullock and Mitch Chilson.
-Contestants faced challenges and learned new skills while training and transforming their bodies.
 The first season of the show was filmed in Malaysia.
-The state of Terrenganu was the primary filming location and the location of the contestants' residence for season one, while the second season was filmed in Bintan Lagoon Resort, Indonesia.
+The state of Terrenganu was the primary filming location and the location of the contestants' residence for season one.
+The second season was filmed in Bintan Lagoon Resort, Indonesia.

-The show had 2 seasons, Fit for Fashion Season 1 in Malaysia and Fit for Fashion Season 2 in Indonesia.